How to troubleshoot kernel panic error in Linux

 1.Boot the system in rescue mode

-2.Login using root account
+2.Log in using the root account

 3.Navigate to /boot